mendix/docs/content/developerportal/support/ticket-priority.md

 ## 3 Priority Matrix

-The ticket priority that Mendix determines is based on this matrix:
+The ticket priority that Mendix Support validates is based on this matrix:

 ![](attachments/submit/204371729-pic5.png)